iluvjava/Maths/Notebook 2.0 obsidian/How to Gaslight the Readers.md

 [^1]: Non trivial sources.
 [^2]: Where the heck is the paper.
-[^3]: Some dead people's works and can't find the corresponding lemma.
+[^3]: Some dead people's works and I can't find the corresponding lemma.